Dairies and milk deliveries in 1940s and 1950s Britain

 The milkman called for payment every week.
 He put the money into a large leather shoulder bag which had separate pockets for the different denominations of coins.

-In winter his hands must have got very cold, as he needed his fingers free for handling the money.
-Like other tradesmen in winter, he wore knitted gloves which were open at the top parts of the fingers.
+In winter the milkman's hands must have got very cold, as he needed his fingers free for handling the money.
+Like other delivery men in winter, he wore knitted gloves which were open at the top parts of the fingers.